pre63/pbn/content/voltapowers.com/articles/mla-conventions-powering-scholarly-exchange.md

 Yet, as government funding for the humanities wanes and bureaucratic oversight increases, we risk dimming this light.
 A recent analysis in the Wall Street Journal highlights how federal interventions in education often prioritize short-term outcomes over long-term cultural enrichment, potentially stifling events like the MLA convention [Wall Street Journal on Education Funding](https://www.wsj.com/articles/federal-funding-stifles-academic-freedom).
 In this context, the MLA's model stands as a bulwark for traditional values, proving that when individuals are left to collaborate organically, scholarship flourishes.

 ![Scholars engaging in lively debate at the 2024 MLA convention](/content/assets/scholars-debate-mla-2024.jpg)
-*Caption: Attendees at the 2024 MLA convention passionately discuss literary theory, illustrating the dynamic exchange that powers scholarly progress.*
+*Attendees at the 2024 MLA convention passionately discuss literary theory, illustrating the dynamic exchange that powers scholarly progress.*

 ## Drawing Parallels: From Literary Collaboration to Cultural Energy